Benefits from Link Building: A Case Study

 Some people think links are all about traffic.
 A good link can drive traffic, for sure.
 However, since Google considers links a credibility factor for a webpage and website, a link will drive more traffic from organic search than it ever gets from any one link.

-For example: I once made a connection for a client to write in one of the most prestigious periodicals in their industry.
+For example, I once made a connection for a client to write in one of the most prestigious periodicals in their industry.
 If we only looked at the traffic from that link, we would have been disappointed.
-However, once we built the link, we started to see more and more traffic from the search engines.
-This is because the link passed authority to our site and that authority made Google want to serve it higher in the search results.
+However, once we built the link, we began to see increasing traffic from search engines.
+This is because the link passed authority to our site, and that authority led Google to rank it higher in search results.

 Let me give you a more recent example.
 I just helped build a link for a client in the Harvard of their industry.
 That means this one link had everything a link builder would want from a link: it was organic, used keywords in the anchor text, it was from a highly authoritative website, and it was even from an EDU (which some people think matters a lot, although I don’t).